Healthy Homes Assessment Tamatea

 Tamatea Moisture Ingress & Drainage

-Rental properties must have effective drainage for the removal of floodwaters, surface water, and ground water, including the proper outfall or runoff.
-Making sure that water has a location to go and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Rental properties require to be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
+Making sure the water has a location to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.

-Alongside the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+In addition to a drainage system to avoid moisture ingress, if your apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier typically a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from entering the home.
-It also helps in preventing water damage to the floor insulation.
+The ground-moisture barrier typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from getting into the property.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection